Naitchi/pac-man/README.md

 ## Scoring

-(Point are define in the config file this is an exemple)
+(Points are defined in the configuration file.
+The values below are examples.)

 | Event | Points |
 |---------|---------|